Hi, I’m Beau and I run the freeCodeCamp.org YouTube channel.

-If your videos have high click-through rates and high average view duration, nothing else matters.
-Your video will be popular.
+If your videos have high click-through rates and high average view durations, nothing else really matters.
+Your video will become popular.

 Click-through rate measures how often viewers watched a video after seeing the thumbnail on YouTube.
 You need to have a thumbnail and title that people will want to click on.

 Average view duration is how long people are watching your video on average.
-Your video need to hold your viewers interest for as long as possible.
+Your video needs to hold your viewers interest for as long as possible.

 I heard a popular YouTuber say that a video will almost always become very popular if you can get an average view duration of over 7 minutes.
 However, it is extremely rare to get an average view duration that long.

 In rare circumstances it is possible for a video to have a high click through rate and high average view duration and still not be recommended very much.
 This happens when the algorithm can’t figure out where to recommend the video.
 Maybe the only places the algorithm finds to promote your video are on unpopular videos.

 For instance, maybe people click on your video 100% of the time when it is recommended after videos showing paint dry.
 But since very few people are watching videos showing paint dry, your video does not get recommended very much.